Franccesco1907/Nodemailer/README.md

 # SendGrid
 Send emails from Nodejs with SendGrid.
-A example of how attach a pdf file.
+Furthermore, there are an example of how attach a pdf file.

 ## Config a .env file